shirblc/story-manager-server-ng1/README.md

 5. **Gulp-Uglify** - A Gulp plugin which minimises the single JavaScript file (Concat's output).
 For more info check the [Gulp-uglify](https://www.npmjs.com/package/gulp-uglify) page on NPM.
 6. **Gulp-Sourcemaps** - A Gulp plugin utilizing the source maps tool.
 For more info check the [Gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) page on NPM.
 7. **Gulp-order** - A gulp plugin to set the order in which the JavaScript files will be concatenated.
 For more info, check the [Gulp-order](https://github.com/sirlantis/gulp-order) GitHub page.

+## Known Issues

+There are no current issues at the time.